Insecure Woman Reveals Why She's Getting Divorced From Her Husband's Child, Ends Up Ruining The Child's Friendship With Her Best Friend

 The OP can't justify her reasons for doing what she did

 Moreover, it’s crucial for partners to create a safe space where both can express their vulnerabilities without judgment.
-Studies indicate that such environments promote emotional safety, allowing individuals to share their insecurities and fears, which is essential for building trust.
+Such environments promote emotional safety, allowing individuals to share their insecurities and fears, which is essential for building trust.
 Couples who engage in regular check-ins about their feelings can better navigate challenges and strengthen their bond.

 Redditors say that the OP blew the girl's life up for no reason other than her own bitterness.
 Her best friend wants to drop out of school after they got into a fight, which means that they have to live their lives destroyed due to the OP's unwillingness to acknowledge that she was the one who ended her own marriage.